On Friday, Feb. 15, 2019 Billy Ray Cyrus shared a photo of his wife, Tish Cyrus, with a vault stuffed with bags of weed.

 "If we made everything legal we would save a whole lotta money, a whole lotta lives," Nelson told The Guardian in 2012.
 "If we taxed and regulated the drugs the way they do in other parts of the world, we would be far better off, I think."

 Nelson even started his own cannabis brand, Willie's Reserve.
-Recently, the country legend launched Willie's Remedy Whole Bean Coffee, coffee infused with CBD oil sourced from Colorado.
+The country legend launched Willie's Remedy Whole Bean Coffee, coffee infused with CBD oil sourced from Colorado.
 CBD oil is non-intoxicating and the coffee doesn't include THC, the compound that causes a high.